-The Technology Trust aims to help charities spend less time worrying about technology and more time focusing on their mission.
-Through partnering with tech organisations, their tt-exchange programme gives charities up to 96% off the retail price on software from Microsoft, Symantec and Adobe, among others.
+Charity Digital aims to help charities spend less time worrying about technology and more time focusing on their mission.
+Through partnering with tech organisations, their Charity Digital Exchange programme gives charities significant discounts off the retail price on software from Microsoft, Symantec and Adobe, among others.
 Not quite free, but close enough to merit inclusion.

 For more suggestions take a look at this guide to measuring impact on the Guardian's Voluntary Sector Network.